Local business welcomes NSIP designation for East West Rail

-Businesses between Bedford and Cambridge were celebrating today, as Government declared their section of the East West Rail Project a Nationally Significant Infrastructure Project (NSIP).
+Businesses from Bedford to Cambridge were celebrating today, as Government declared their section of the East West Rail Project a Nationally Significant Infrastructure Project (NSIP).

 This means that following comprehensive public consultation involving local authorities across the route, the East West Railway Company (EWR Co) can apply to the Secretary of State for Transport for a Development Consent Order (DCO) to authorise the project.

 As a double-helping of support, the scheme also got a mention in the Autumn Spending Review when Chancellor Sajid Javid last Wednesday set out the government’s spending plans for 2020-21.
 The Treasury report references its continued support for the development of major transport projects including: “driving forward East West Rail links in the Oxford to Cambridge Arc”.

 Oxford to Cambridge trains are on track to link communities by rail before the end of the next decade.
 The new connections will create opportunities for employment and business growth across the region.
 They will also provide transport for much needed new developments.